smebad/smebad/README.md

 # Hi there, I'm Ebad! 👋

 Welcome to my GitHub profile!
-I’m a passionate **Machine Learning Enthusiast**, **Data Scientist**, and a learner of **AI technologies**.
+I’m a passionate **Machine Learning Enthusiast**, **Data Scientis Enthusiast**, and a learner of **AI technologies**.
 I love solving real-world problems using data and creating meaningful projects that showcase my journey in the field of tech.

 ---